 Usually, children are unaware of the vegetables growing underground like tubers and they might ruin them without you knowing it.
 They may also decide to explore with garden tools that pose a safety risk such as spades, shears, hoes and other sharp cultivators.

 Children normally don’t give it a second thought before reaching for these tools because they saw mommy or daddy using them.

 Therefore, it’s important to keep these tools away from the reach of children.

 As an alternative, buy them their own child-sized tools like a bucket and gloves.
 Children love to have their own colourful and personalized garden tools.
-It is relatively easy to get children’s garden tools that are workable copies of adult garden tools but that are made of plastic such as these kid’s garden collections.
+It is relatively easy to get children’s garden tools that are workable copies of adult garden tools but that are made of plastic such as these kid’s garden collections on Amazon.